 Many universities across the country are trying to decrease their carbon footprint by encouraging students to car share or partake in ‘take-a-mate’ schemes when travelling to uni each day.
 Not only is it better for the environment, but it’ll work out cheaper for students looking to save a few pennies.

 Student car shares are arranged by lots of university as a free service, and usually they’ll offer an online facility by which students can register their interest in car sharing.
-Students will then be matched with a partner based on set university criteria as well as their own preferences – such as where they live, timetables, or whether they would prefer to car share with a male or female.
+Students will then be matched with a partner based on set university criteria, as well as their own preferences – such as where they live, their timetable or whether they would prefer to car share with a male or female.

 Not only this, but car shares aren’t just for car owners - you can register even if you’re just looking for a lift.
 It’ll still be more cost-effective for the driver if they’re able to split the petrol costs!